kampersanda/rcomp/README.md

 # R-comp: Online RLBWT compression in optimal-time and BWT-runs bounded space

-This is an experimental library of R-comp, an online RLBWT compression algorithm in optimal-time and BWT-runs bounded space, described in the paper: [An Optimal-Time RLBWT Construction in BWT-runs Bounded Space](https://arxiv.org/abs/2202.07885) (2022) by Takaaki Nishimoto, Shunsuke Kanda, and Yasuo Tabei.
+This is an experimental library of R-comp, an online RLBWT compression algorithm in optimal-time and BWT-runs bounded space, described in the paper: [An Optimal-Time RLBWT Construction in BWT-runs Bounded Space](https://arxiv.org/abs/2202.07885) (ICALP 2022) by Takaaki Nishimoto, Shunsuke Kanda, and Yasuo Tabei.

 ## Build instructions